Pearl City High School

 Pearl City High School serves 125 students in grades 9-12.

 Pearl City High School placed in the bottom 50% of all schools in Illinois for overall test scores (math proficiency is top 50%, and reading proficiency is bottom 50%) for the 2018-19 school year.

 The percentage of students achieving proficiency in math is 21-39% (which is approximately equal to the Illinois state average of 33%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 21-39% (which is approximately equal to the Illinois state average of 38%) for the 2018-19 school year.

-Pearl City High School's student population of 135 students has stayed relatively flat over five school years.
+Pearl City High School's student population of 125 students has declined by 6% over five school years.

 Total Classroom Teachers

 Pearl City High School is ranked within the bottom 50% of all 3,655 schools in Illinois (based off of combined math and reading proficiency testing data) for the 2018-19 school year.